IshaanVerma-29/Career-Compass-AI/README.md

-# 🎯 UNFILTER.AI
+# 🎯 Career Compass

 **AI-Powered Career Compass for Class 9–12 Students**

 > Discover Your Strengths, Explore Future Paths, and Make Smarter Career Choices Early — Without Any Filters!

-## 🌟 **About UNFILTER.AI**
+## 🌟 **About Career Compass**

-UNFILTER.AI is a revolutionary career guidance platform designed specifically for **Class 9-12 students** in India.
+Career Compass is a revolutionary career guidance platform designed specifically for **Class 9-12 students** in India.
 We provide honest, AI-powered insights to help young minds make informed decisions about their academic and career future.

 ### 🎯 **Target Audience:**
 - **Class 9 Students** - Early career exploration and academic planning